Bingham Passenger Cars

 Built by Pullman (plan 2807, lot 4241).
 Consigned to Daniel C. Jackling, dated October 9, 1913.
 Builders' photos dated April 30, 1914.

 Daniel Jackling bought this car new through one of the Guggenheim companies.
 Cyprus (2nd) had steam heat and stoves, electric lights and gas lamps.

 On the letterboard near the door end of the car it had the initials R&GV designating the Ray & Gila Valley Railroad in southern Arizona belonging to the Ray Consolidated Copper Co. (another KCC company).
 The letterboard near the platform end of the car had B&G designating Utah Copper's Bingham & Garfield Railway.
 "Nevada Northern" was centered on the nameplate.

-Purchased by the NN in December 1935 and owned jointly by NN (40%), Bingham & Garfield Ry.
+Purchased by the Nevada Northern in December 1935 and owned jointly by NN (40%), Bingham & Garfield Ry.
 (40%), and Ray & Gila Valley RR (20%).
-Used as the private car of copper mogul D.C.
-Jackling of San Francisco, who was president of all three railroads in 1935.
+Used as Jackling's private car from his home base in San Francisco.
+Jackling was president of all three railroads in 1935.

 (Daniel C. Jackling retired as president of Utah Copper at the end of 1942, at age 73, having outlasted his rival, Stephen Birch.)

 Sold to the U.S. Army for $29,500.00 in April 1943 for use as a "hospital car".
 It was stripped at East Ely.